christiespeich/Mooberry-Book-Manager/README.txt

 Mooberry Book Manager has been designed to be theme-independent and should work for most themes.
 However, as there are infinite possibilities when developing themes and little required standardization, so some themes may not work as expected with the plugin.
 If Mooberry Book Manager isn’t working for your theme, [contact us](http://www.mooberrydreams.com/contact/) and we’ll see if we can help.

 We have found issues when using Mooberry Book Manager with the Customizr theme.
 These issues should be resolved with v1.1.

+Many theme incompatibilities should be solved with v3.0.
+If you continue to find problems with your theme, please [contact us](http://www.mooberrydreams.com/contact/).

 = What’s the difference between Download Links and Retailer Links? =